 N8910 Translational Evidence-Based Nursing Practice (3 cr)

-Provides essential skills for utilizing research to support practice change: assessing practice based problems, analyzing current evidence, proposing practice changes and developing plans for implementing evidence-based practice concepts.
-Prerequisite: N8100 for Leader area of study and N7150 for Educator area of study or faculty consent.
+Provides essential skills for utilizing research to support practice change: assessing practice-based problems, analyzing current evidence, proposing practice changes and developing plans for implementing evidence-based practice concepts.
+Prerequisite: N7160 or faculty consent.
 Offered every spring and summer.

 N8920 Quality, Safety and Performance Outcomes (3 cr)